Uniform

 UNIFORM

-Our expectation for exemplary behaviour, both in and out of school, is reflected in our expectation of uniform compliance.
-We expect and trust that parents and carers, students and staff work together to promote fairness and consistency and to prevent valuable school time being diverted to following up on breaches of uniform policy.
+Our expectation for exemplary behaviour, both in and out of school, is reflected in our expectation and trust that parents and carers, students and staff work together to promote fairness and consistency and to prevent valuable school time being diverted to following up on breaches of uniform policy.

-We strive to support our students to develop themselves academically and socially and prepare themselves for life after school where a dress code or other restrictions may be expected.
+We strive to support our students to develop academically, socially personally and prepare them for life after school where a dress code or other restrictions may be expected.
 A uniform also helps us to dilute the status placed on expensive clothes or labels and challenge the belief that we are defined by what we wear.
 Instead, we encourage individual beliefs, ideas, passions and wellbeing and an ethos of camaraderie that is reflected in this shared experience.

 Whilst wearing Priory uniform, all students are ambassadors for our school and we hope all our students take this responsibility seriously.
 Wearing our school uniform properly demonstrates a commitment to our high standards of conduct and support of our shared values.
 We hope it indicates a sense of loyalty to one another and a commitment to look after what we have, our buildings, our equipment and our environment.
 It encapsulates our pride in our school community.